rcloran/lpepy/README.md

 ```
 $ lpe-capture --help
-usage: lpe-capture [-h] [--camera CAMERA] --calibration-file FILE [--leds LEDS] [--wled-address WLED_ADDRESS] [--wled-port WLED_PORT] FILE
+usage: lpe-capture [-h] [--camera CAMERA] [--calibration-file FILE] [--leds LEDS]
+                   [--wled-address WLED_ADDRESS] [--wled-port WLED_PORT]
+                   FILE

 positional arguments:
   FILE                  JSON file to which resulting coordinates will be written

 options:
   -h, --help            show this help message and exit
-  --camera CAMERA       The index of the camera to use (according to OpenCV)
+  --camera CAMERA       The index of the camera to use (according to OpenCV) (default: 0)
   --calibration-file FILE
-                        Filename for camera calibration data (can be created with lpe-calibrate)
+                        Name of file containing camera calibration data (created with lpe-
+                        calibrate) (default: ~/Library/Application
+                        Support/lpepy/calibration.yml)
-  --leds LEDS           Number of LEDs in the LED string
+  --leds LEDS           Number of LEDs in the LED string (default: 100)
   --wled-address WLED_ADDRESS
+                        Address of host running WLED which will display LEDs (default:
+                        255.255.255.255)
   --wled-port WLED_PORT
+                        Port number that WLED is listening on (default: 21324)
 ```

 Currently, the only supported way to control an LED strip is with the [DRGB WLED